-You can also enable policy query debug logging for decisions executed in embedded PDP mode.
-Learn more in Troubleshooting policy queries.
+You can also configure policy query logging for decisions executed in embedded PDP mode.
+Learn more in Policy query logging.

 Policy administration

 You define policies for access-control using the PingAuthorize Policy Editor.

 This section covers strategies for policy development and techniques to create environment-specific Trust Framework attributes to use in your policies.